20 Standard Amino Acids

 - Precursors to neurotransmitters

-- Tyr from Phe (conditionally essential)
+- Tyr synthesized from Phe (conditionally essential)

 - Trp → Serotonin, Melatonin